August 28 2019 – Talya Cayce

 Sleeping on your back is the best position to avoid worsening lines and wrinkles.
 It’s also beneficial for the skin’s health because sleeping on the back means light or no contact from breaking-causing irritants that might be present in your pillow.

 Of course, if you’ve slept off your back all your life, it can’t be easy to switch positions.
-Using a U-shaped pillow around your body and against your favored side can help.
+Using a U-shaped pillow around your body and against your favoured side can help.
 A pillow around your neck can also prevent you from rolling to your side or belly.

 As soon as you notice that you are on your side or stomach again, flip over to your back.
 If it can’t really be help, you have to sleep on your side or stomach, then try to alternate which side you are facing, that way, not one side of the face is more lined than the other.